 Rock crystal is the purest variety of quartz and is transparent and completely colourless.
-Its name derives from the Greek term krustallos meaning 'ice' and is sister to colourful varieties such as amethyst and citrine.
+Its name derives from the Greek term krustallos meaning 'ice' and it is the sister gemstone to colourful varieties of quartz, such as amethyst and citrine.

 Many may think of 'inclusions' as flaws, however, when viewing the array of possible features that can be available within this gemstone one may change this opinion.

 There is rutilated quartz, tourmalinated quartz, fluorite in quartz, hematite in quartz, gilalite in quartz, pyrite in quartz… the list goes on!
-These different mineral inclusions add further varieties for rock crystal whilst offering dozens of different looks.
+These different mineral inclusions add further variety to the rock crystal family whilst offering dozens of different looks.

 Faceted rock crystals are still used as diamond imitations today, particularly as 'accent stones' in jewellery.
 Designers may choose to surround a coloured stone with melee-sized rock crystals rather than diamonds, offering affordable price-points to the consumer whilst giving a similar look.